Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training: Experimental Settings

-\paragraph{Target Model Training Setting} Firstly, the agent is trained based on a 26-dimensional domain definition, leading to a 52-dimensional domain reweighting space (shown in Sec. \ref{sec:data_collection}).
+Firstly, the agent is trained based on a 26-dimensional domain definition, leading to a 52-dimensional domain reweighting space.
 To evaluate on different domain spaces, we further employ the data mixing agent on the original 2-dimensional space based on data sources (source and target).
 Note that this action does not require the agent to retrain, as its action can be directly converted by summing the 26 probabilities for source/target fields into a single dimension, still preserving a probability distribution.
 During training, we set the number of reweighting samples per step $R_{tgt}$ to 64K and the maximum data reweighting steps $M_{tgt}$ to 80.
-We use the same evaluation environment as the Data Mixing Agent training when the target field is math reasoning, and change the MATH validation set to 1,000 random samples from the GitHub validation split of the SlimPajama-DC dataset.
-Due to resource limits, we only train on the 2-dimensional data reweighting space for code generation.
+We use the same evaluation environment as the Data Mixing Agent training when the target field is math reasoning, and change the MATH validation set to 1,000 random samples from the GitHub validation split of the SlimPajama-DC dataset when the target field is code generation.
+Due to resource limits and the highly imbalanced distribution of code data in the 26-dimensional domain space, we only train on the 2-dimensional data reweighting space for code generation.